aisoft9/JYCache/README.md

 [中文说明](README.zh.md)

 **JYCache** is a distributed caching storage system, designed for both personal use and large-scale data processing and analysis (e.g. LLM training and inference). **JYCache** supports various storage types, including object storage and parallel file systems.It offers high performance and better scalability.
-**JYCache** has integrated multiple optimizations from hierarchical caching, context-switch free access layer, and asynchronous I/O.
+**JYCache** has integrated optimizations such as hierarchical caching, context-switch free access layer, and asynchronous I/O.

 JYCache supports operation on X86 and ARM architectures.
 It also outperforms Alluxio in I/O performance (see below).